ctcutler/cyclical/README.md

 Cyclical Calendar
 =================
-Cyclical Calendar is a calendar for things you want to do periodically but not on specific dates like getting your hair cut or watering the plants.
+Cyclical Calendar is a calendar for things you want to do periodically but not on specific dates.
+Things like getting your hair cut or watering the plants.

-To try it out, [download the project](https://github.com/ctcutler/cyclical/archive/master.zip) and load cyclical.html in Google Chrome (I haven't tested in other web browsers are untested but may also work).
+To try it out, [download the project](https://github.com/ctcutler/cyclical/archive/master.zip) and load cyclical.html in Google Chrome (other web browsers are untested but may also work).

 INSTRUCTIONS